Ethylene: Fruit and flowering

 Ethylene is a hormone that affects the ripening and flowering of many plants.
 It is widely used to control freshness in horticulture and fruits.
 The scrubbing of naturally occurring ethylene delays ripening.
+Adsorption of ethylene by nets coated in titanium dioxide gel has also been shown to be effective.

 Niche uses

 An example of a niche use is as an anesthetic agent (in an 85% ethylene/15% oxygen ratio).
-Another use is as a welding gas.
+It is also used as a refrigerant gas for low temperature applications under the name R-1150.

 Production

 Global ethylene production was 107 million tonnes in 2005, 109 million tonnes in 2006, 138 million tonnes in 2010, and 141 million tonnes in 2011.
 By 2013, ethylene was produced by at least 117 companies in 32 countries.
-To meet the ever-increasing demand for ethylene, sharp increases in production facilities are added globally, particularly in the Mideast and in China. production releases significant greenhouse gas emissions.
+To meet the ever-increasing demand for ethylene, sharp increases in production facilities are added globally, particularly in the Mideast and in China.
+Production emits greenhouse gas, namely significant amounts of carbon dioxide.

 Industrial process

 Ethylene is produced by several methods in the petrochemical industry.
 A primary method is steam cracking (SC) where hydrocarbons and steam are heated to 750–950 °C. This process converts large hydrocarbons into smaller ones and introduces unsaturation.
 When ethane is the feedstock, ethylene is the product.
 Ethylene is separated from the resulting mixture by repeated compression and distillation.
 In Europe and Asia, ethylene is obtained mainly from cracking naphtha, gasoil and condensates with the coproduction of propylene, C4 olefins and aromatics (pyrolysis gasoline).
-Other technologies employed for the production of ethylene include oxidative coupling of methane, Fischer-Tropsch synthesis, methanol-to-olefins (MTO), and catalytic dehydrogenation.
+Other procedures employed for the production of ethylene include Fischer-Tropsch synthesis and methanol-to-olefins (MTO).

 Laboratory synthesis

 Although of great value industrially, ethylene is rarely synthesized in the laboratory and is ordinarily purchased.
-It can be produced via dehydration of ethanol with sulfuric acid or in the gas phase with aluminium oxide.
+It can be produced via dehydration of ethanol with sulfuric acid or in the gas phase with aluminium oxide or activated alumina.